dukeofgaming/radar/radar/2024-03/pandoc.md

   - docs-as-code
 ---

 I discovered [pandoc](https://pandoc.org/) as a simple option to automate generation of documentation artifacts from Markdown.
-Especially interested to see if this can solve bi-directionality.
+Especially interested to see if this can solve bi-directionality for a Docs as Code approach.